ibm-cloud-docs/cloud-pak-data/troubleshooting.md

 * The installation does not support on IBM Managed Redhat Openshift Cluster VPC (Gen2).
 It supports only the classic infrastructure.

-* The error message "Error verifying current oauth token - Error from server (NotFound) as install is performed as serviceaccount" in the error log can be ignored.
+* The error message "Error verifying current oauth token - Error from server (NotFound) as install is performed as serviceaccount" can be ignored in the error log.